13 Best Places to Sell Video Games

 8 Best Places to Sell Video Games Online

-Selling video games online is, generally speaking, an easy way to make money; but we want you to be aware that not all selling platforms are created equal.
+Selling video games online is, generally speaking, an easy way to make money.
+But not all selling platforms are created equally.

 Factors such as fees, payout timeline, and ease of use [for each video game selling site] can vary drastically (e.g. some sites offer next day payouts while others may take days or even weeks to see cash hit your bank or PayPal account).